SteeltoeOSS/Documentation/docs/docs/v4/security/certificate.md

 1. Bind configuration values into named `CertificateOptions`.
 1. Monitor certificate files for changes (to stay up to date when certificates are rotated).
-1. Configure certificate forwarding (so that ASP.NET reads the certificate from an HTTP Header).
+1. Configure certificate forwarding (so that ASP.NET reads the certificate forwarded by the Cloud Foundry Gorouter).
 1. Add authentication services.
 1. Add authorization services and policies.
 1. Activate middleware.